shamim0754/JavaAdvace/readme.md

 ### Initializing enum fields ###

-enum fields can be initialize when constants define by param.Throwgh param it call constructor.
+enum fields can be initialize when constants define by param.Through param it call constructor to set field value.

 Update currency.java
 ```java